Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Conclusions

 \section{Conclusions}

-Through a combination of experiments and theoretical calculations, we have shown how the interplay between heterotypic electrostatics and homotypic basepairing interactions govern the phase behavior of mixtures of nucleic acids and charged polypeptides.
-By controlling the sticky-end sequences, salt concentration, temperature, and macromolecular composition, we have been able to distinguish contributions to the overall driving force for phase separation arising from each of these interaction modalities.
+Through a combination of experiments and theoretical calculations, we have shown how the interplay between heterotypic electrostatics and homotypic base pairing interactions govern the phase behavior of mixtures of nucleic acids and charged polypeptides.
+By controlling the sticky-end sequences, salt concentration, temperature, and macromolecular composition, we have been able to distinguish contributions to the overall driving force for phase separation arising from these two interaction modalities.
 These systems exhibit surprisingly complex phase behavior in the intermediate salt regime, where the magnitudes of the heterotypic and homotypic interactions are comparable due to the opposite effects of added salt on electrostatics and base pairing.
-Both the equilibrium phase behavior and the nonequilibrium kinetics of phase separation can be rationalized to a large extent by our theoretical model, without the need for fitting parameters.

-Our work reveals how electrostatic and basepairing interactions can either cooperate or compete with one another to shape the phase behavior of mixtures of nucleic acid and charged polypeptides.
-On the one hand, these interaction modalities cooperate to increase the range of salt concentrations and temperatures at which coacervation can occur, most stikingly at high temperatures and high salt concentrations at which neither interaction modality is sufficient to drive phase separation on its own.
-On the other hand, the observation of three-phase coexistence in mixtures with a single pNS species and PLL indicates that these interaction modalities can also compete, leading to the formation of distinct condensed phases that are individually dominated by one or the other type of interaction.
-Competition between homotypic and heterotypic interactions is also responsible for the demixing of coacervate phases in mixtures of multiple pNS species with orthogonal sticky ends and PLL.
+Our work reveals how electrostatic and base pairing interactions can either cooperate or compete with one another to shape the phase behavior of mixtures of nucleic acid and charged polypeptides.
+On the one hand, these interaction modalities cooperate to increase the range of salt concentrations and temperatures at which coacervation can occur, most strikingly at high temperatures and high salt concentrations (Fig.~\ref{fig:intro}F,G and Fig.~\ref{fig:temp}C).
+On the other hand, the observation of three-phase coexistence in mixtures with a single pNS species and PLL (Fig.~\ref{fig:PD}C) indicates that these interaction modalities can also compete, leading to the formation of distinct condensed phases (i.e., a pNS-rich phase and a spatially separate pNS+PLL phase) that are each stabilized primarily by one or the other type of interaction.
+Competition between homotypic and heterotypic interactions is also responsible for the demixing of coacervate phases in mixtures of multiple pNS species with orthogonal sticky ends and PLL (Fig.~\ref{fig:multi}).
 These conclusions are broadly compatible with the recent findings of Ohno \emph{et al.} \cite{ohno2025oligolysine}.
-Importantly, our synthesis of experiments and theoretical calculations allows us to explain how these qualitative changes in both the equilibrium phase behavior and the nonequilibrium phase-separation kinetics arise from relatively subtle changes in the solution conditions.